ajedral19/personal-portfolio/data/experience/graphic-web-designer.md

 year-ended: 2018
 ---

-I previously worked as a Junior Graphic Designer/Web Designer, specializing in logo design, social media marketing assets, and web design.
+I previously worked as a Graphic Designer/Web Designer, specializing in logo design, social media marketing assets, and web design.
 My primary tools were Adobe Photoshop and Illustrator.